Some Canyoneering History

 Since our inception, thousands of people have received their training from the ACA directly or through our network of certified instructors.
 It isn't an exaggeration to say that the majority of canyoneers in America either received training from the ACA or from someone who received training from the ACA.
 We are extremely proud of the contributions we have made to the sport of canyoneering and are looking forward to continuing in our role as America's Premier Training Organization.

-- To provide renowned, world-class training to canyoneers, professional guides and rescuers
+- To provide renowned, world-class training and certification to canyoneers, professional guides and rescuers

 - To offer cutting edge resources and services that support and enhance the sport of canyoneering